Serekay/jellyarc/README.md

     settings put secure always_on_vpn_lockdown 0
     ```

-#### ✅ Setup Complete
+✅ Done!
 Restart your TV.
-Tailscale will now automatically connect in the background.
-You can open Jellyfin immediately, and it will work, while your other streaming apps remain unaffected.
+Tailscale will now run automatically in the background.